How to Tell Your Insurance Benefits Are Being Unfairly Denied

 Delayed Notification

-Your contract with the insurance company might state that any accident should be immediately brought to their attention.
-Often, an insurance firm will deny a claim because the policyholder didn’t get the accident to their attention earlier.
+Your contract with the insurance company might state that any accident should be immediately reported to them.
+Often, an insurance firm will deny a claim because the policyholder didn’t notice the accident earlier.

-Not letting your insurance company know immediately can lead to the negligent party’s insurer investigating the accident site and removing any evidence that may work in your favor.
+If you don’t let your insurance company know immediately, the negligent party’s insurer may investigate the accident site and remove any evidence that may work in your favor.

 This is the type of risk an insurance firm avoids, so notify your insurance company promptly.